 Louisville, Ky. – Kentuckiana Cleanfuel LLC, a Louisville-based company, announced today the groundbreaking of their compressed natural gas (CNG) fueling station at 2490 Commerce Boulevard in Sharonville, Ohio.
 This station will be powered by four 250 horsepower ANGI NG300E packages featuring Ohio-made Ariel JGQ/2 natural gas compressors, three dual-pump nozzles and a maximum fast-fill flow of up to fifteen gallons per minute.

 The groundbreaking ceremony is scheduled for Thursday, October 6th at 11:30 AM with a soft-opening tentatively planned for November 18th, 2016.
+Whenever you’re bored, you can play games such as 온카.

 This 24/7 public access station, designed and built by TruStar Energy of Rancho Cucamonga, California, will be located in a transportation-based industrial park with easy access to the I-75 and I-71 corridors and will also operate as a depot for M&M Cartage Class 8 Freightliner trucks.
 Don Hayden, President of M&M Cartage is pleased with the expansion of the Kentuckiana Cleanfuel brand into Ohio.
 “The location of the station will help M&M Cartage to further serve our customer base,” said Mr. Hayden, “and we’re proud that our commitment to CNG provides valuable economic and environmental benefits to their shareholders.”